top of page

 Can I write a message inside the book?

 It's generally not recommended as it may be considered contraband.
-I suggest writing a separate letter instead.
+I suggest writing a separate letter and mailing it separately.

 How many books can I send at once?